alekdavis/ConfigFile/README.md

 - Import-ConfigFile

 ### Import-ConfigFile
-Use `Import-ConfigFile` to import settings from the script's config file directly into the corresponding parameters and variables.
+Use `Import-ConfigFile` to import settings from the script's config file directly into the parameters and variables with the matching names.
 You can specify the path to the config file or leave cmdlet pick the default.
 The config file can have any type of data, including expandable variable, such as environment variables, like `%PATH%` or `$env:Path`.
 The cmdlet can ignore the parameters explicitly passed via command line.

 #### Syntax